-The ability to interact with the exhibit stimulates members of the public to ask more in-depth questions on the nature of the exhibit and also the of the real gravitational-wave detectors~\cite{doi:10.1080/21548455.2019.1646439,doi:10.1002/tea.21419}.
-At science fairs, jumping or walking near the exhibit provoked questions about how to remove seismic noise from the detector output.
-This creates an opportunity for demonstrators to talk about different noise sources in the detector.
-As the output signal is not perfect, it also encourages questions about the data analysis involved to identify and characterise astrophysical sources.
+The ability to interact with an exhibit stimulates members of the public to ask more in-depth questions on the nature of the exhibit and surrounding themes~\cite{doi:10.1080/21548455.2019.1646439,doi:10.1002/tea.21419}.
+At science fairs, jumping or walking near our exhibit provoked questions about how to remove seismic noise from the detector output.
+This created an opportunity for demonstrators to talk about different noise sources in the detector.
+As the output signal is not perfect, it also encouraged questions about the data analysis involved to identify and characterise astrophysical sources.